DataDog/go-profiler-notes/docs/profiling/cpu-profiler.rst

 main.work;main.directWork user:alice 5             30000000
 ========================= ========== ============= ===============

-Viewing the same profile with pprof’s Graph view will also include the labels as shown in :numref:`cpu-profiler-labels`.
+Viewing the same profile with pprof’s Graph view will also include the labels as shown in :numref:`fig-cpu-profiler-labels`.

 .. figure:: /images/cpu-profiler-labels.png
-  :name: cpu-profiler-labels
+  :name: fig-cpu-profiler-labels
   :width: 400
   :align: center